 This project is the world’s first large-scale demonstration of both wastewater treatment HRAP with CO2 addition and SCWR algal bio-oil conversion.
 Specifically, the project will demonstrate the large-scale construction, operation and performance of the technologies and provide and in-depth life-cycle economic analysis of the complete process pathway.

 NIWA also uses wastewater and algae to produce biogas – see the article linked to below.

 - The largest High Rate Algal Pond for wastewater treatment in the southern hemisphere has now been constructed in Christchurch and is a test site for the other technologies.

 - The collection of flue gas from general operations at the facility has started, which is fed into the HRAP to promote algae growth.

 - Custom algae harvesting equipment has been developed, which supplies algae to the Solray conversion plant.

 - The system is currently being commissioned, and early trials of the complete system being commenced.

 The posters pictured as images on the right hand side provide some more background to the project.
-They can be downloaded by clicking on the links at teh bottom of this page.
+They can be downloaded by clicking on the links below.